HiOliver0029/High-Performance-Big-Data-and-AI-Systems/README.md

 ### [Midterm: Deep Research Agent for Large Systems](HPC-Midterm%20Deep%20Research%20Agent%20for%20Large%20Systems.pdf)
 **Topic:** Deep Research Agent for Large Systems
+*   **Description:** This report investigates the design and implementation of a Deep Research Agent tailored for large-scale systems.
+It explores how autonomous agents can be leveraged to analyze, monitor, or optimize complex system architectures.

 ### [Final: Optimizing Distributed Large Model Inference](HPC_Final_Optimizing%20Distributed%20Large%20Model%20Inference.pdf)
 **Topic:** Optimizing Distributed Large Model Inference
+*   **Description:** This project focuses on optimizing the inference process of Large Language Models (LLMs) in a distributed environment.
+It analyzes performance bottlenecks and explores techniques such as parallelism strategies to enhance throughput and reduce latency.